 Ontario Pension Board ("OPB") was established under the Public Service Pension Plan Act to administer both the Public Service Pension Plan (the "PSPP") and the Public Service Pension Fund.
-The PSPP represents approximately 87,000 contributing members, retired members and former members with future pension entitlements.
+The PSPP represents more than 93,000 contributing members, retired members and former members with future pension entitlements.

-OPB's mission is to:
+OPB's mandate includes: